aengelke/fadec/README.md

         - For offset operands, specify the target address.

 ## Known issues
-- The encoder doesn't support VEX encodings (yet).
 - The EVEX prefix (AVX-512) is not supported (yet).
+- MPX instructions are not supported.
+- HLE prefixes `xacquire`/`xrelease` are not supported by the encoder (yet).
 - Prefixes for indirect jumps and calls are not properly decoded, e.g. `notrack`, `bnd`.
 - Low test coverage.
 (Help needed.)
 - No Python API.